hay/valenski/README.md

 <aside class="aside"></aside>

 ## Philosophy
 **valenski** was written because i needed it.
-I produce around a static website every week with very different requirements and designs, so something like [Bootstrap](http://getbootstrap.com/) is far too heavy and opinionated.
+I produce many static websites with very different requirements and designs, so something like [Bootstrap](http://getbootstrap.com/) is far too heavy and opinionated.
 After producing more than 100 websites in two years i discovered that the only things i always needed where:

 * A very bare-bones CSS reset that puts an emphasis on using the [rem unit](https://www.sitepoint.com/understanding-and-using-rem-units-in-css/).
 * Some SASS variables for common responsive breakpoints.